-In April 2017 government introduced a new approach to funding.
-All apprenticeships, whether frameworks or standards, have been allocated one of 15 funding bands, ranging from £1,500 to £27,000.
+In April 2017, the government introduced a new approach to funding.
+All apprenticeship standards, have been allocated one of 30 funding bands, ranging from £1,500 to £27,000.

-These amounts are now the maximum amount of government funding available for an individual apprenticeship at each level.
-If an employer agrees a price with a training provider above these levels then the difference would have to be funded by an employer contribution.
+These amounts are the maximum amount of government funding available, this is before any Recognition of Prior Learning (RPL) is calculated and deducted.
+If an employer agrees a price with a training provider above the final calculated training fee then the difference would need to be funded by the employer.

 Apprenticeship funding is governed by rules laid down by the Education & Skills Funding Agency which detail the obligations for both employers and training providers.

 For apprenticeship starts from 1st August 2023 there is now one set of rules for both employers and training providers.

 The employer is now required to enter into a contract with the Education & Skills Funding Agency to access the Digital Apprenticeship Service so enabling it to spend the apprenticeship levy.

 All UK employers now pay a levy of 0.5% on total employee earnings subject to Class 1 secondary NICs.
 Employers then get a £15,000 fixed annual allowance to offset against the levy payment.
 So in practice that means no levy is payable until the pay bill exceeds £3m.
 The levy applies to all public and private sector organisations including charities and education providers.

 The levy is collected monthly by HM Revenue and Customs (HMRC) through Pay as You Earn (PAYE), alongside tax and National Insurance.
 These monies are then held in a Digital Apprenticeship Service (DAS) account.